danieltomaslovazzano/pet-api-firebase/backend/initiative/To Do/migration-plan.md

 2. **Integration Testing**:
    - Test API endpoints with new database
-   - Verify authentication works correctly
+   - Verify authentication works correctly (following the hybrid approach from Authentication Strategy)

 3. **Performance Testing**:
    - Compare query performance between old and new implementation
-   - Optimize as needed
+   - Optimize as needed (referring to Performance Optimization Opportunities in Models Analysis)

 4. **Regression Testing**:
    - Ensure all existing functionality works as expected